GMill728/gmill728.github.io/docs/code.md

 ### evaluateHand()
 To evaluate hands, rather than tracking integers and assigning unnecessary values, I simply made a tree of else if statements, each calling their evaluation logics till a hand finds it's match.
-It will then return an enum with it's hand value.
+It will then return an enum with it's hand rank.

 ```java
     private static HandRank evaluateHand(int[] hand) {